‘Fresh Prince’ actor dismisses his Fortnite dance lawsuit

-According to documents filed in LA court, Ribeiro voluntarily dismissed the suit.
+According to documents filed in an LA court, Ribeiro voluntarily dismissed the suit.
 He had already dropped a suit against Take-Two Interactive similarly related to his dance.
 Last month, Ribeiro was denied a copyright for his dance by federal officials, which seemed to put the nail in the coffin for his lawsuit.

-The “Carlton” dance seems to be pretty immediately recognizable for its dorky arm swinging maneuver, but that didn’t cut it for copyright officials.
+The “Carlton” dance seems to be pretty immediately recognizable for its dorky arm-swinging maneuver, but that didn’t cut it for copyright officials.
 In the U.S. Copyright Office’s statement denying Ribeiro’s copyright claim, their detailed that his copyright was being refused because the work was a “simple dance routine” and thus wasn’t registrable as a choreographic work.

 On one hand, original creative expression should always incentivize creators to keep pushing boundaries.
 On the other hand, singular dance moves are a bit of an annoying thing to copyright, though I still certainly understand the sentiment.
 Perhaps it’s for the best that future copyright trolls will have one less arena in which to file suit.